-Signal Description VCOM_TX Transmit data from the EFR32 to the board controller VCOM_RX Receive data from the board controller to the EFR32 VCOM_CTS Clear to Send hardware flow control input, asserted by the board controller when it is ready to receive more data VCOM_RTS Request to Send hardware flow control output, asserted by the EFR32 when it is ready to receive more data VCOM_ENABLE Enables the VCOM interface, allowing data to pass through to the board controller.
+Signal Description VCOM_TX Transmit data from the EFR32 to the board controller VCOM_RX Receive data from the board controller to the EFR32 VCOM_CTS Clear to Send hardware flow control input, asserted by the board controller when it is ready to rece VCOM_RTS Request to Send hardware flow control output, asserted by the EFR32 when it is ready to receive mo VCOM_ENABLE Enables the VCOM interface, allowing data to pass through to the board controller.

 The parameters of the serial port, such as baud rate or flow control, can be configured using the admin console.
 The default settings depends on which radio board is used with the Wireless STK Mainboard.
-Please see 9.
-Device Connectivity for more details.